 Best Vegetables for Beard Growth

 Growing a beard can be a tricky effort and requires more than just using the best beard oil products to promote growth, thickness, and shine.
 Growing the ideal beard requires a masterful blend of the right vitamins and minerals.
-Combine this practice of eating vegetables with the perfect beard oils, and it is only then that you can have a recipe for creating a healthy beard, flawless skin, and the pleasure of generating a bit of beard envy along the way.
+Combine this practice of eating fruits and vegetables with a good beard care routine that uses beard oils, derma rollers and now you're talking about a recipe for creating a healthy beard, flawless skin, and the pleasure of generating a bit of beard envy along the way.

 Here are ten vegetables you should eat to grow a beard.